Cranial Nerves and Nuclei Indian Medical PG Practice Questions and MCQs

 - While the **vagus nerve** is critical for swallowing, the combination with splanchnic nerves is incorrect for targeted testing of dysphagia.

-Cranial Nerves and Nuclei Indian Medical PG Question 3: Which of the following nerves does not supply the extraocular muscles?
+Cranial Nerves and Nuclei Indian Medical PG Question 3: A patient was admitted with skull base trauma.
+The doctor was testing the marked structure in the pharyngeal region.
+Which of the following nerves was being tested?

 Cranial Nerves and Nuclei Indian Medical PG Question 4: Paralysis of the 3rd, 4th, and 6th nerves, with involvement of the ophthalmic division of the 5th nerve, localizes the lesion to: